xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/managing_vendors.md

 To decide whether the new vendor application should be approved, the administrator may want to review the details of the vendor profile.
 Note that a vendor profile is populated with the information that the user has provided at the time of submitting their vendor application; this includes the prospective vendor's email, name, company name, company description and company address and, if required, ship-from address.
 This information can be found on the tabs of the prospective vendor's user profile.

-After reviewing the user profile of the prospective vendor, the administrator needs to approve or reject the application using the buttons **Approve vendor** / **Decline vendor**:
+After reviewing the user profile of the prospective vendor, the administrator needs to approve or reject the application using the buttons **Approve vendor** / **Decline vendor**.
 ![xc5_mv_approve_decline.png]({{site.baseurl}}/attachments/ref_SkW62BgH/xc5_mv_approve_decline.png)

+If needed, before approving a vendor profile, the administrator may want to re-adjust the new vendor's access information (for example, to change the user's access permissions by giving them additional roles, to give the user a non-default membership level, or to re-adjust the account settings so the user will be requested to change their password on next login).
+This, of course, may also be done after the new vendor approval.

 ## Adding new vendors via the Admin area